robinagandhi/swa/module-1/github-primer.md

 You only have to set the config parameters once.
 Now that they are set, git will keep reusing them when making commits or merging your changes with other repositories.

 Now let's commit the changes that we staged before.
 Here we use the `commit` option with `-m` to provide a short commit message.
 This helps us remember various checkpoints in our editing process.
-These messages are very helpful to rollback changes to an appropriate commit.
+These messages are very helpful in case we want to rollback to an earlier commit.

 ```bash
 git commit -m "added UNO description"